Minamata disease: Compensation of fishermen and patients, 1959

 Polluting wastewater had damaged the fisheries around Minamata ever since the opening of the Chisso factory in 1908.
-The Minamata Fishing Cooperative had managed to win small payments of "sympathy money" from the company in 1926 and again in 1943, but after the outbreak of Minamata disease, the fishing situation was becoming critical.
-Fishing catches had declined by 91% between 1953 and 1957.
+The Minamata Fishing Cooperative had managed to win small payments of "sympathy money" from the company in 1926 and again in 1943, but after the outbreak of Minamata disease, the fishing situation became critical.
+Fishing catches declined by 91% between 1953 and 1957.
 The Kumamoto prefectural government issued a partial ban on the sale of fish caught in the heavily polluted Minamata Bay – but not an all-out ban, which would have legally obliged it to compensate the fishermen.
 The fishing cooperative protested against Chisso and angrily forced their way into the factory on 6 August and 12 August, demanding compensation.
 A committee was set up by Minamata Mayor Todomu Nakamura to mediate between the two sides, but this committee was stacked heavily in the company's favour.
 On 29 August, the fishing cooperative agreed to the mediation committee's proposal, stating: "In order to end the anxiety of the citizens, we swallow our tears and accept".
 Chisso paid the cooperative ¥20 million (US$183,477 — about US$1.7 million in 2021 value) and set up a ¥15 million ($137,608 — about 1.25 million today) fund to promote the recovery of fishing.

-Since the change of route of wastewater output in 1958, pollution had spread up and down the Shiranui Sea, damaging fisheries there as well.
+After Chisso changed the route of wastewater output in 1958, pollution had spread up and down the Shiranui Sea, damaging fisheries there as well.
 Emboldened by the success of the small Minamata cooperative, the Kumamoto Prefectural Alliance of Fishing Cooperatives also decided to seek compensation from Chisso.
 On 17 October, 1,500 fishermen from the alliance descended on the factory to demand negotiations.
 When this produced no results, the alliance members took their campaign to Tokyo, securing an official visit to Minamata by members of the Japanese Diet.
-During the visit on 2 November, alliance members forced their way into the factory and rioted, causing many injuries and ¥10 million ($100,000) worth of damage.
-The violence was covered widely in the media, bringing the nation's attention to the Minamata issue for the first time since the outbreak began.
+During the visit on 2 November, alliance members forced their way into the factory and rioted, causing many injuries and ¥10 million ($100,000) in damage.
+The violence was covered widely in the media, bringing the nation's attention to Minamata for the first time since the outbreak began.
 Another mediation committee was set up, and an agreement was hammered out and signed on 17 December.
-Some ¥25 million of "sympathy money" was paid to the alliance and a ¥65 million fishing recovery fund was established.
+Some ¥25 million of "sympathy money" was paid to the alliance, and a ¥65 million fishing recovery fund was established.